bencawkwell/dockerfile-dwarffortress/README.md

 * There seems to be an issue with parts of the screen are the wrong colour or goes blurry when using xpra.
 Need to investigate whether some settings could fix this.
 * Clean up the entry point argument handling to be simpler.
 Its a bit annoying to have to use /Phoebus instead of just Phoebus.
 * Add some more tile sets.
-* Implement some practical way to keep saved games.
+* Document a cool way to keep saved games in Data Volume Containers.
 * Ideally remove the start.sh script again to keep the Dockerfile self contained.

 Credits